Treponema pallidum - Syphilis: The Lady Proxima of Organisms

 Syphilis is a very systemic disease, infiltrating all parts of the body including the central nervous system, eyes, organs, and skin.

-In addition, the crime boss symbolism fits well, as Treponema pallidum is thought to be the true downfall of our own infamous gangster, Al Capone.
-Al Capone was sentenced to 11 years in a federal penitentiary after pleading guilty to tax evasion.
+In addition, the crime boss symbolism fits well, as Treponema pallidum is thought to be the true downfall of the United States' own infamous gangster, and mob boss, Al Capone.
+Al Capone was sentenced to 11 years in prison after pleading guilty to tax evasion.
 During his time in prison, he deteriorated greatly many believe from syphilis.
 Al Capone died of cardiac arrest in 1947 after several years of suffering from syphilis.